Denogithub/Docker-Project/Docker_Swarm.md

-Docker Swarm is use to auto load balancing of containers that run serveral applications.
-Can easily scale up and down the services base on workload.
+Docker Swarm is use to auto load balancing of containers applications.
+Can easily scale up and down the service base on workload.
 Drain the manager or worker node to ensure no container is running so maintainance can be done on the node.
 This process ensure high availability and monitoring of application with zero down time.